cinaaaaaaaaar/MusicGenreClassifier/data/README.md

 ## Preprocessed data will be saved here.
-You can delete this file after you've ran the preprocessing script.
+You can delete this README after you've ran the preprocessing script.